 Mariana Sarmiento, Eduardo del Valle, Alexis López, Felipe Osorio, Juan Esteban Hincapié y María Isabel Vieira Muñoz - THE NATURE CONSERVANCY (TNC), TERRASOS, MINAMBIENTE Y BID FOMIN - 2018

-Considering the need to orient the implementation of the Habitat Banks for the different actors involved, this guide aims to resolve the main questions about its implementation regarding the compensations of the biotic component and the requirements of the compulsory investment of no less than 1% for water usage.
-In particular, emphasis is placed on the basic concepts related to this mechanism, the benefits they generate, and the requirements and procedures to establish them.
-Similarly, there is reference to its operation, to the way in which follow-up and monitoring must be carried out, as well as the process to be followed if it is to comply with a biotic compensation or an investment of 1% through the Habitat Banks.
-Finally, the minimum content that a Compensation Plan associated with this mechanism must have is indicated, just as the roles and responsibilities that the involved actors must assume.
+Considering the need to orient the implementation of the Habitat Banks for the different actors involved, this guide seeks to resolve the main questions about its implementation regarding the offsets of the biotic component and the requirements of the compulsory investment of no less than 1% for water usage.
+Emphasis is placed on the basic concepts related to this mechanism, their benefits, the requirements and procedures to establish them.
+Likewise, there is reference to its operation, to the way in which follow-up and monitoring must be carried out, as well as the process to be followed if it is to comply with a biotic compensation or an investment of 1% through the Habitat Banks.
+Finally, it indicates the minimum content that a compensation plan associated with this mechanism must have as well as the roles and responsibilities to be assumed by the stakeholders involved.

 Legal Considerations on Land Tenure in Colombia's Emerging Environmental Markets